computerman00/BinaryNinja-PSVitaLoader/README.md

 - The [VitaLoader Redux](https://github.com/CreepNT/VitaLoaderRedux) project, a Vita loader plugin for Ghidra with way more than just symbol mapping support - although not a Ghidra or Java fan, I studied portions of the project and its amazingly clarifying inline comments when stuck.

+### Legal

 “PlayStation” and "PlayStation Vita" are registered trademarks of Sony Computer Entertainment Inc. This tool is **NOT** affiliated with, endorsed by, related to, or derived from confidential materials belonging to Sony Computer Entertainment Inc.

+This tool was created for educational, security research purposes.
+Anything mentioned in this repository, any examples shown, and the plugin itself will **NOT** and can **NOT** break any encryption or circumvent protections in a binary.